akiboy96-newid/resume-website-react/README.md

-# resume-website-react
+# testing
-A resume made using ReactJS framework and JSON.
+Resume using React.js